nixon-voxell/apu_final_year_project/introduction.typ

 === Tasks to be executed

-+ Develop the open sourced #velyst crate.
++ Develop the open sourced Velyst crate.
   + Develop an integrated compiler for Typst content in Bevy.
   + Support hot-reloading of Typst content.
   + Support interactivity between Bevy and Typst.